hardisj/erinsaudiocorner/content/english/loudspeakers/MonitorAudio_Silver_50_7g.md

 Distortion and compression data are good for a speaker this size (using a 5.25-inch midwoofer) with THD staying below 2% and compression within ±0.50dB down to about 70Hz even at 96dB/1m.
 While this speaker won't play at deafening levels at large distances, it should be plenty adequate when used at reasonable volume levels and/or with a properly integrated subwoofer.

 Build quality is nice and I have no complaints.
+It's worth mentioning the unique midwoofer mounting method here which employs the use of a bolt which threads through the magnet portion of the drive unit to pull the speaker into the cabinet from the rear of the speaker.
+This, in theory at least, will reduce unwanted resonances otherwise imparted onto the cabinet when a drive unit is mounted via the basket (screws through the flange).
+I find this really neat and while it's impossible for me to say it does work as marketed, I can say that the data shows no evidence of any cabinet resonance.
+You can find more information regarding this and the design of the midwoofer on their website [here](https://www.monitoraudio.com/en/blog/introducing-rigid-surface-technology-rst-ii/).

 Overall, I think this is a good speaker when used slightly off-axis.
 Comparing this to other bookshelf speakers of its size (using a 5-inch midwoofer) this speaker seems to be toward the top of the crop in regards to distortion and compression.
 And the linearity (aside from the rise in treble) is smooth.
 Though, if the in-room HF rise - due to the HF tilt and poor pattern matching at the crossover - weren't present I'd have liked this speaker much more.

 <br>